 Video: Your Not-So-Secret Marketing Weapon for 2020

-When it comes to your 2020 social strategy, video is essential.
+When it comes to your 2020 social strategy, video marketing is essential.
 The cat’s out of the bag.
 Video marketing is one of the most important elements for any brand hoping to remain competitive.

 By incorporating the above types of video content into your strategy, you can build out a more robust digital approach in 2020 and beyond, and help grow your brand’s visibility and bottom line.

 Because you know what they say about the camera – it adds ten pounds of profit.